 This eye disease has different genetic components.
 One type is caused by a dominant gene.
 There is a test for this type of PRA in bullmastiffs.
 Another type occurs by way of recessive inheritance.
 Some breeds can be tested to determine whether they are carriers of this second type.
 Bullmastiffs aren't currently tested for the recessive type.

-Dogs, also, may contract lyme disease—a tick-borne disease.
+Dogs, also, may contract Lyme disease which is a tick-borne disease.
 Lyme disease can cause arthritis and is treatable by specific kinds of antibiotics.
 Dogs with hip or elbow dysplasia are at greater risk for developing arthritis in these joints.

 Symptoms include nonproductive vomiting and progressive weakness.
 Bloat is more common in the wide-chested breed of dogs.
 Its cause is not completely known, but it is thought to occur when dogs take in excessive air when drinking or eating.
 Preventive measures involve such things as putting a ball in the middle of a food dish to slow a dog down when it eats.
 Slow feeders are also a thing.
 If bloat is suspected, the dog should be taken in for immediate veterinary treatment.
 A vet will run a tube down the gullet of a dog to relieve the twisting of the stomach and release the air.